 3. Print a blank application and mail it and your check to the address on the application.
 Include veterinarian certification for the spay/neuter fee exclusion, if necessary.

 4. Go to any of our outposts.
-If you have a spay/neuter fee exclusion and need to provide veterinarian certification, breed registry number, or hunting license number, you must go to the Auditor’s Licensing Office, the Animal Resource Center, SICSA, or the Humane Society of Greater Dayton.
+If you have a spay/neuter fee exclusion and need to provide veterinarian certification, breed registry number, or hunting license number, you must go to the Auditor’s Licensing Office or the Animal Resource Center.

 Helping the handicapped = Free dog license